xlab-uiuc/Fast-and-Safe-IO-Memory-Protection/README.md

 ## 1. Overview
 ### Repository overview
-- f&s.patch Kernel patch for applying F&S
+- *fands_kernel/* contains the F&S Kernel
 - *utils/* contains tools to re-create IOMMU congestion scenarios and to log IOMMU, CPU and app level performance...
 - *scripts/* contains scripts to run the experiments in the SOSP'24 paper.

-Replace src/ with fands.patch

 ### System overview
 For simplicity, we assume that users have two physical servers (Host and Target) connected with each other over networks.
+Target server has actual storage devices (e.g., RAM block device, NVMe SSD, etc.), and Host server accesses the Target-side storage devices via the remote storage stack (e.g., i10, nvme-tcp) over the networks.
+Then Host server runs latency-sensitive applications (L-apps) and throughput-bound applications (T-apps) using standard I/O APIs (e.g., Linux AIO).
+Meanwhile, blk-switch plays a role for providing μs-latency and high throughput at the kernel block device layer.

+For simplicity, we assume that users have two physical servers (Host and Target) connected with each other over networks.
 The target server enables IOMMU, etc...

 ## Artifact Evaluation Instructions
 To keep things convenient for artifact evaluators for SOSP'24, we have provided a setup on our servers with the F&S Kernel already installed.
-Please refer to (put the scripts/sosp-artifact path read me) for instructions on running the experiments for the results in the paper.
+Thus artifact evaluators can skip the **Getting Started Guide** (link on github to the right place).
+Please refer to (scripts/sosp-artifact link) for instructions on running the experiments for the results in the paper.

-### Getting Started Guide
+## 2. Getting Started Guide
-Through the following three sections, we provide getting started instructions to install blk-switch and to run experiments.

-   - **Build blk-switch Kernel (10 human-mins + 30 compute-mins + 5 reboot-mins):**
-blk-switch is currently implemented in the core part of Linux kernel storage stack (blk-mq at block device layer), so it requires kernel compilation and system reboot into the blk-switch kernel.
-This section covers how to build the blk-switch kernel and i10/nvme-tcp kernel modules.
-   - **Setup Remote Storage Devices (5 human-mins):**
-This section covers how to setup remote storage devices using i10/nvme-tcp kernel modules.
-   - **Run Toy-experiments (5-10 compute-mins):**
-This section covers how to run experiments with the blk-switch kernel.
+The following sections provide instructions for:
+ * building the F&S kernel
+ * booting into the kernel
+ * Installing and configuring the utilities to run benchmarks

 The detailed instructions to reproduce all individual results presented in our OSDI21 paper is provided in the "[osdi21_artifact](https://github.com/resource-disaggregation/blk-switch/tree/master/osdi21_artifact)" directory.

-## 2. Build F&S Kernel (with root)
+## Build F&S Kernel (with root) (Put amount of time)
 blk-switch has been successfully tested on Ubuntu 16.04 LTS with kernel 5.4.43.
 Building the blk-switch kernel should be done on both Host and Target servers.

 **(Don't forget to be root)**